Frank Bourne: Later career

-Bourne lived in retirement at 16 King's Hall Road, Beckenham, Kent.
+Bourne lived in retirement at 16 Kings Hall Road, Beckenham, Kent.
 He was the last surviving defender from Rorke's Drift, dying on 9 May 1945 (the day after VE Day), at the age of 90.
-Bourne was buried in Beckenham Crematorium and Cemetery.
+Bourne was buried in Beckenham Cemetery.
 His house in Beckenham has been adorned with a blue plaque.

 Film portrayal

 In the 1964 film Zulu, Bourne was played by Nigel Green.
-Green was considerably older (about 40 years old) and taller than Bourne, who was 23 at the time of the battle and 5' 6" (1.68 m).
+Green was 17 years older than the man he portrayed: Bourne was 23 at the time of the battle.